yhzhang0128/egos-2000/README.md

     * inter-process communication
 * The **application layer** provides file system, shell and shell commands.

-This RISC-V version of EGOS is minimal in order to give students the **complete** picture of a working operating system.
+This RISC-V version of EGOS is minimal in order to give students the **complete** picture of an operating system.

 ```shell
 > cloc egos-riscv